dicengine/dice/doc/doxygen/DICe_MainPage.md

 images are typically of a material sample undergoing a characterization experiment, but DICe is also useful for other applications (for example, trajectory tracking and object classification).
-DICe is machine portable (Windows, Linux and Mac) and can be effectively deployed on a high performance computing platform (DICe uses MPI parallelism as well as threaded on-core parallelism).
-Capabilities from DICe can be invoked through a customized library interface, via source code integration of DICe classes or through a standalone executable.
+DICe is machine portable (Windows, Linux and Mac) and can be effectively deployed on high performance computing platforms (DICe uses MPI parallelism as well as threaded on-core parallelism).
+Capabilities from DICe can be invoked through a customized library interface, via source code integration of DICe classes or through a standalone executable from the command line.

 DIC, in general, has become a popular means of determining full-field displacements from digital images, it has also become a vital component in material characterization applications that use full-field information as part of a parameter inversion process.
 DIC is also used extensively for constitutive model development and validation as well as physics code validation.
-DICe intends to enable more seamless integration of DIC in these types of applications by providing a DIC tool that can be directly incorporated in an external application.
+DICe aims to enable more seamless integration of DIC in these types of applications by providing a DIC tool that can be directly incorporated in an external application.

-DICe is different than other available DIC codes in the following ways: First, subsets can be of arbitrary shape.
+DICe is different than other DIC codes in the following ways: First, subsets can be of arbitrary shape.
 This enables tracking of oblong objects that otherwise would not be trackable with a square subset.
-DICe also incudes a robust simplex optimization method that does not use image gradients (this method is useful for data sets that are impossible to analyze with the traditional Lucas-Kanade-type algorithms, for example,  objects without speckles, images with low contrast, and small subset sizes < 10 pixels).
+DICe also incudes a robust simplex optimization method that does not use image gradients (this method is useful for data sets that are impossible to analyze with the traditional Lucas-Kanade-type algorithms, for example,  objects without speckles, images with low contrast, and small subset sizes < 100 pixels).
 Lastly, DICe also includes a well-posed global DIC formulation that addresses instabilities associated with the saddle-point problem in DIC (This capability will be released later this year).

-The DIC engine concept is meant to represent the code's flexibility in terms of using it as a plug-in component in a larger application.
+The "engine" concept is meant to represent the code's flexibility in terms of using it as a plug-in component in a larger application.
-It is also meant to represent the ease with which various algorithms can be hot-swapped to create a customized DIC kernel for a particular application.
+It is also meant to represent the ease with which various algorithms can be interchanged to create a customized DIC kernel for a particular application.

 Features